Sage-Bionetworks/portalsDocs/articles/client_configuration.md

 ### Customize the Synapse Configuration File

-The `.synapseConfig` file can take parameters for frequently used client-interactions, such as:
+Synapse configuration parameters for frequently used client-interactions can be set in a specific file.
+By default, the file is in the user's home directory and is called `.synapseConfig`.
+For example, you can set:

 - a new cache location
 - credentials to access files stored outside of Synapse (e.g. AWS-S3, etc.)